nichoj10/nichoj10.github.io/README.markdown

-This is my [personal blog](https://nullprogram.com/), for hosting with GitHub pages.
-It's meant to be run through [Jekyll](https://github.com/mojombo/jekyll) to create a static website.
+This is my personal website.
+It's meant to be used through [Jekyll](https://github.com/mojombo/jekyll) to create a static website.

+The important files are index.html and \_layouts/default.html.